24 Mar Finding Your Centre Of Gravity

 In order to gain the ultimate dressage seat, discovering your centre of gravity is key.
 When you achieve this you can then develop your seat further with your supple lower back, engaged abdominal muscles, open hips, a long leg that hangs under the center of the balanced rider.
 All of this then allows the hips to swing and open with the horse and the horse to move freely underneath you.
 By working on your balanced seat and discovering your centre of gravity you are giving your horse the best opportunity to move more freely.

 Improve your rider balance and discover more ways to develop your centre of gravity.
-Within the dressage rider training program we combine tai chi and yoga with mobility work to really balance the rider and work on creating a deep independent seat.
-Learn more about how this program can help you here.
+Within the Dressage Rider Training program we combine tai chi and yoga with mobility work to really balance the rider and work on creating a deep independent seat.